Skip to main content

 • Personalized product recommendations

-Other personalization methods (like tags or dynamic content) are great for static data, but Data Feeds are best for live, fast-changing values.
+Other personalization methods (like Tags or Dynamic Content) work well for static data.
+Data Feeds are best for live, fast-changing values.

 1. Create a Data Feed – Configure how OneSignal connects to your API.